burlachenkok/exploring-python3/python3-note.md

  import my_module
 ```

-It is typical, but it is not required by interpreter design to place all import statements at the beginning of a module.
+It is typical, but it is not required by interpreter design to place all
+import statements at the beginning of a module.

 Next, we would like to say that each module has its private namespace, which is used as the global namespace by all functions defined in the module.

 In the form of an import statement in the form of:
 ```python
 import my_module
 ```
-In this form all global symbols are defined in `my_module` and available through `my_module.<function|variable name>`.
+In this form all global symbols are defined in `my_module` and
+sart to be available through

+ `my_module.<function|variable name>`.

 The import statement does not add the names of the functions defined in `my_module` directly to the current namespace.
 However, there is a variant of the import statement that imports names from a module directly into the importing module's namespace:
 ```python
 from my_module import func_f, func_g
 ```

  In this form of import statement, the imported module name itself is not introduced into the global namespace of the current module.
 The next variant is to import all names that a module defines:

 ```python
 from my_module import *
 ```

 It imports all symbols except variables and functions whose names start with an underscore `_` from the imported module and are imported into the current module global namespace.

 A module typically contains function and class definitions.
 But also, it can contain executable statements.
 These statements are intended to initialize the module.
 They are executed only the first time the module name is encountered in an import statement.